soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "value" : "http://app.website.com"
 }) %>
 ```
-soa.cm.secondaryFormButton
+soa.cm.secondaryFormButton<br/>
-•   `secondaryFormButton` is a button that appears at the bottom of a form in the secondary color
+* `secondaryFormButton` is a button that appears at the bottom of a form in the secondary color
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.secondaryFormButton({
 "name": "Cancel"
 }) %>
 ```
-soa.cm.secondaryItemButton
+soa.cm.secondaryItemButton<br/>
 ** TODO – ASK ARJUN **
-soa.cm.secondaryPageButton
+soa.cm.secondaryPageButton<br/>
-•   `secondaryPageButton` is a button that appears in the header area of the screen in the secondary color
+* `secondaryPageButton` is a button that appears in the header area of the screen in the secondary color
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.secondaryPageButton({
 "name": "Import"
 }) %>
 ```
-soa.cm.selectBoxFormRow
+soa.cm.selectBoxFormRow<br/>
-•   `selectBoxFormRow` is a set of HTML objects that can contain an HTML select element, helper text, and a tooltip.
+* `selectBoxFormRow` is a set of HTML objects that can contain an HTML select element, helper text, and a tooltip.
 It is enclosed in a paragraph.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.selectBoxFormRow({
     "name" : "Environment",